Schwab US Dividend Equity ETF

 SCHD

-S. stocks.
-It is designed as a core holding for income-focused investors, emphasizing stability and quality through its stringent dividend sustainability screening criteria.
+It is designed as a core holding for income-focused investors, known for its disciplined selection criteria and track record of providing stable dividend growth.

 Investment Opinion: Should I buy SCHD Today?